zifnab87/card-api/Readme.md

 docker compose up
 ```

-- The database service starts at port: 3307 and has the schema cardapi created.
+- The database service starts at external port: `3307` and has the schema cardapi created.
 The data is attached as a volume in a simbling to the git repository directory `../mysql-data`
-- The spring boot service starts at port: 8080
+- The spring boot service starts at external port: `8080`

 For Docker Development Cycle (not needed for local) to rebuild images we run the commands below:
 --